pivotal/docs-tap/scst-scan/overview.md

 The following Supply Chain Security Tools - Scan features make the use cases available:

-* Built Kubernetes controllers to run scan jobs.
+* Kubernetes controllers to run scan jobs.
-* Built Custom Resource Definitions (CRDs) for Image and Source Scan.
+* Custom Resource Definitions (CRDs) for Image and Source Scan.
-* Created a CRD for a scanner plug-in.
+* CRD for a scanner plug-in.
 Provided example using: Anchore's Syft and Grype.
-* Created a CRD for policy enforcement.
+* CRD for policy enforcement.
+* Enhanced scanning coverage by analyzing the Cloud Native Buildpack SBoMs provided by TBS images.

 ## <a id="scanner-support"></a>Scanner support